jamessouth/VueStyleGuideLinter/README.md

 ## Output

+A message logged to the console:
-A message for each file saying that the component's options are already in order or, if not, giving the recommended order.
+* the component's options are already in order, or
+* if not in order, the recommended order, or
+* an error message

 ## Author/Maintainer